-The grizzly bear (Ursus arctos) is currently under review for listing on Schedule 1 of the Species at Risk Act and listed as a species of special concern by COSEWIC.
-Foothills Model Forest research indicates a stable regional population of grizzly bears in Jasper National Park with high cub production.
-However the species is subject to high human mortality (vehicle collisions and habituation) and reduced habitat effectiveness and security due to high levels of human use and development in some land management units (Dobson 2003a).
+The grizzly bear (Ursus arctos) is currently under review for listing on Schedule 1 of the SARA and listed as a species of special concern by COSEWIC and listed as threatened in Alberta.
+Foothills Research Institute research indicates a stable regional population of grizzly bears in JNP However the species is subject to human mortality (vehicle collisions and habituation) and reduced habitat effectiveness and security due to high levels of human use and development in some land management units (Dobson, 2003).

 Grizzlies show pronounced seasonal migration, spending summer in the alpine areas and descending to the valleys in spring and fall when food is scarce.
 Ranging up to 4000 km2, grizzly bears have large territories that often extends out of the park.
-The grizzly bear is particularly sensitive to human influence and because of this, closely watched.
-Jasper currently supports a viable population of between 100 - 120 individuals but the continued existence of the grizzly depends upon the preservation of large areas of undisturbed wilderness.
+The grizzly bear is particularly sensitive to human influence and because of this, is closely monitored.
+Jasper currently supports a viable population of between 100 - 120 individuals but the continued existence of the grizzly depends upon the maintenance of large areas of undisturbed wilderness.

-The primary issues related to grizzly bear population status in Jasper National Park are related to regional issues of connectivity, habitat security and mortality risk.
+The primary issues related to grizzly bear population status in JNP are related to regional issues of connectivity, habitat security, mortality risk and human access to grizzly bear habitat.
 These issues are primarily the result of industrial activity outside the park.
 However recreational use of the landscape also creates temporary disturbances limiting bear movement and access to habitat.
 The highest quality, most continuous habitat is located in valley bottoms - also the areas where the majority of facilities and services are located.
 Like other wildlife, bears can be displaced from prime habitat by human activity.

-Bears that spend time close to human development can become habituated - this may bring them into conflict with humans and, for female bears, increases the likelihood that they will die of human-related causes (e.g. be killed on the highway or railway) (Garshelis et al. 2005).
-Human-caused mortality is the most important cause of grizzly bear mortality today, accounting for 75% of female and 86% of male grizzly bear mortality, although improved food and garbage management in the mid-eighties played an important role in reducing habituation, and consequently mortality (Herrero et al 2005).
+Bears that spend time close to human development can become habituated - this may bring them into conflict with humans and, for female bears, increases the likelihood that they will die of human-related causes (e.g. be killed on the highway or railway) (Garshelis et al., 2005).
+Human-caused mortality is the most important cause of grizzly bear mortality today (Bertch and Gibeau, 2010), accounting for 75% of female and 86% of male grizzly bear mortality, although improved food and garbage management in the mid-eighties played an important role in reducing habituation, and consequently mortality (Herrero, 2005).